Syterz/Identifying-Predictors-of-High-Dengue-Incidence-in-Malaysia/README.md

 - `requirements.txt` - packages and versions.

 Important note about data
-The original dengue and weather datasets used in the analysis are **not** included for privacy and size reasons.
+The original dengue and weather datasets used in the analysis are **not** included for privacy reasons.
 See `DATA_INSTRUCTIONS.md` for download links and steps to reproduce the analysis.